johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-04-22-using-kernel-memory-to-chunk-documents-into-azure-ai-search/index.md

 ## Conclusion

 And that's it!
 You now have an ASP.NET application that can chunk documents in the background using Kernel Memory running in serverless mode.
 I haven't yet had the need to upgrade to the full Kernel Memory service.
 Perhaps the day will come, but the mileage you can get with just this approach is considerable.

+With thanks to David Rosevear and George Karsas for their help working on this mechanism.